-All day June 13, Maine Organic Farmers and Gardeners Association’s headquarters, Unity.
+All day, Saturday, June 17, Maine Organic Farmers and Gardeners Association’s Common Ground Education Center, Unity.
 Free. www.mofga.org

-You’ll hear banjos, fiddles, and high, lonesome harmonies from national and local bands.
-You can bring a tent or your VW van to camp for the four days of bluegrass.
+You’ll hear banjos, fiddles and high, lonesome harmonies from national and local bands.
+You can bring a tent and camp while you immerse yourself in a whole mess of bluegrass.